ruslanmv/Develop-generative-AI-solutions-with-Azure-OpenAI/README.md

 ![](assets/2024-06-10-14-25-52.png)

-   - Click "Add" to deploy a new model.
+   - Click "Create new depoyment" to deploy a new model.
    - Choose "GPT-3.5-turbo-16k" from the model list.
    - In the "Advanced options":
      - Set "Tokens per Minute Rate Limit (thousands)" to 5K.